zold-io/blog.zold.io/_posts/2018/12/2018-12-28-nodes-discovery-protocol.md

 are never lost.

 There is one more thing that is important to mention.
-When a node receives a request with the `X-Zold-Score` header insdide, it pays attention only if the value of the score is 4 or above.
+When a node receives a request with the `X-Zold-Score` header inside, it pays attention only if the value of the score is 4 or above.
 Otherwise, the remote node is not added to the list of neighbours.
 Thus, when you just start a node and no other nodes know about it yet, you have to wait for a few hours,